michaelrios2015/TourGuide/README.md

 Fork of Miwok App being morphed into Tour Guide of MARS!!!
 ===================================

+Create an app to guide a user around a city or location of your choice!

 Best tour guide of mars on the market

 The stuff below does not always apply now but trying to give credit here folks :)